-Shielded containers are received as either a three-pack assembly, a two-pack assembly, or a single unit within a HalfPACT.
-An overhead bridge crane is used to remove the contents of the HalfPACT to allow placement of the shielded containers onto a facility pallet.
+Shielded containers are received as three-pack assemblies in HalfPACTs.
+An overhead bridge crane is used to remove the shielded container assembly and place them on a facility pallet.
 The containers are visually inspected for physical damage and leakage to ensure they are in good condition prior to storage.
 Waste containers are also checked for external radiological surface contamination through the use of swipes and radiation monitoring equipment, consistent with radiological control procedures pursuant to 10 CFR Part 835.
 If a primary waste container is not in good condition, the Permittees will either overpack the container with another approved container, repair/patch the container in accordance with appropriate standards and guidance (e.g., 40 CFR §173.28), return the container to the generator, or send the HalfPACT to a third-party contractor.
 If local decontamination activities are opted for, the work will be conducted in the WHB Unit, consistent with radiological control procedures.

-Once the three-pack or two-pack of shielded containers or single unit of shielded containers are on the facility pallet, the TRU mixed waste container identification numbers are verified in accordance with Permit Attachment C, Section C-5b(1).
+Once the shielded container assembly is on the facility pallet, the TRU mixed waste container identification numbers are verified in accordance with Permit Attachment C, Section C-5b(1).
 Inconsistencies will be resolved as discussed in Section A1-1d(2) of this Permit Attachment.
-Up to two three-packs of shielded containers or two two-packs of shielded containers or two single units are placed onto a facility pallet.
+Up to two three-pack assemblies of shielded containers are placed on a facility pallet.
 The use of facility pallets elevates the waste at least 6 in.
 (15 cm) from the floor surface.
 Pallets of waste are then maintained in the CH Bay Storage Area of the WHB Unit for normal storage or are transported to the conveyance loading room as described in Section A1-1d(2).